cstimkong/forecast/README.md

-# FesaJS (The project is being reorganized)
+# Forecast (The project is being reorganized)

-This is the repository for `FesaJS`, a tool for detecting prototype pollution vulnerability.
+This is the repository for `Forecast`, a tool for detecting prototype pollution vulnerability.

 For the information of prototype pollution, please refer to [Synk.io](https://learn.snyk.io/lesson/prototype-pollution/)